 The principal legislation relating to major works is Section 20 of the Landlord and Tenant Act 1985.
 Section 20 is fleshed out by the Service Charges (Consultation Requirements) (England) Regulations 2003.
 Section 20 requires the landlord/management company to consult with lesses where it carries out works and the service charge contribution of any long residential lessee to the cost of those works is more than £250.00.
-In certain circumstances, it may be necessary to apply for a dispensation from the requirement to carry out a consultation.
+In certain circumstances, for example where there are under-leases from a head-lessee who is then the flat owners’ immediate landlord, we can advise on whether it may be necessary to apply for dispensation from the requirement to carry out a consultation, or when the freeholder should consult with both the head-lessee and the leaseholders.

 With our unparalleled knowledge of leasehold law, we have extensive experience in advising landlords and managing agents on the issues relating to Section 20 of the Landlord and Tenant Act 1985.
 From the standard form of notices through to dispensation, we can provide assistance before, during or after the event.